 Primary Advantages of Medicare Advantage

-The main advantage of a Medicare Advantage plan is usually price.
-The insurance company is paid some kind of sum by the government to manage your Medicare, and they set their own prices.
+The main advantage of a Medicare Advantage plan is usually the monthly price.
+The insurance company is paid a lump sum by the government to manage your Medicare, and they set their own prices.
 Sometimes they’re even free.

 A secondary advantage of an MA plan is that they may offer additional benefits as part of their plan, like dental care or discounts on services like vision care or a health club membership.